home-assistant/architecture/adr/0003-monitor-condition-and-data-selectors.md

 Integrations should expose all available data to the backend if that data is fetched in a single API request.

-We should redouce selector logic mostly to end point if it make sense in context of interface.
-User should not read available documentations and API descrition to find out which data they want have.
+Integrations should only include selector logic if it make sense in the context of interface, like if it would require extra requests.
+User should not have to read the available documentation and API descriptions to find out which data they want have.

 ```
 Layer model: